AlexanderMattheis/relationship-enhancement-scripts/README.md

 Lists all files from current directory with different settings.

 ## PNG-Mirror & Rotator
 Allows to create mirrored/rotated (in 90° steps) pictures from a given path by using commands like `RotateNoneFlipNone, Rotate90FlipX`.
-It is also possible to give the mirrored/rotated pictures a name extension like `_up, _down`.
+It is also possible to give the mirrored/rotated pictures a name extension like `_up`, `_down`.

 ## Processes Lister
 Lists the names from active processes.